 - Build organization capacity to provide quality care for veteran

-- Develop and strengthen relationships with with VA medical centers and other veteran organizations
+- Develop and strengthen relationships with VA medical centers and other veteran organizations

 - Increase access and improve quality of care for veterans in your community